 Registered Environmental Health Specialists

-In order for a continuing education activity to be accepted, it must relate to environmental health and it may focus on research, documentation, management, or education.
-More information on acceptable programs can be found in the regulations pertaining to environmental health.
+.
+In order for continuing education programs/activities to be accepted for renewal or reinstatement of a certification, the continuing education programs/activities must relate to environmental health and may focus on research, documentation, management, or education.
+They must be open to all certificate holders.

 For more information regarding acceptable continuing education, see the rules and regulations

 PDF format require the use of Adobe Acrobat Reader